-Sports medicine is a subspecialty of orthopaedics that deals with the prevention, diagnosis, treatment, and rehabilitation of injuries suffered during athletic activity.
+Sports medicine is a subspecialty of orthopedics that deals with the prevention, diagnosis, treatment, and rehabilitation of injuries suffered during athletic activity.
 Here at Orthopedic Associates of Long Island, our many excellent doctors strive to help diagnose and treat your injuries.

 Causes of Sports-Related Injuries

-Participating in sports places wear-and-tear on the body, and can lead to orthopaedic injuries.
+Participating in sports places wear-and-tear on the body, and can lead to orthopedic injuries.
 Athletes are susceptible to injuries that include stress fractures and chronic pain, as well as tearing or stretching of internal structures.

 Common injuries treated in sports medicine include:

 Who Is Qualified To Treat My Sport Injury